 Follow the Great Lakes Seaway Trail for the journey of a lifetime!
 Named one of the Top 9 Great American Drives by Budget Travel, the 454-mile scenic driving route follows the shores of Lake Erie, the Niagara River, Lake Ontario and the St. Lawrence River.

-One of America’s first designated Scenic Byways, the Great Lakes Seaway features breathtaking vistas and scenic views, over 25 lighthouses, unique museums and great outdoor activities from bird-watching to scuba diving.
+One of America’s first designated Scenic Byways, the Great Lakes Seaway features breathtaking vistas and scenic views, over 25 lighthouses, unique museums and great outdoor activities from bird watching to scuba diving.
 Other recreational options include hiking, biking, swimming, boating, trophy fishing, wildlife watching, canoeing and kayaking— at wonderful state parks and other venues along the route.

 The Great Lakes Seaway Trail connects unique destinations like Niagara Falls and the Thousand Islands, as well as the cities of Buffalo, Rochester and Oswego, and charming waterfront villages.
-Traveling takes you to laid-back fishing ports, family-friendly attractions, and great restaurants, accommodations and shopping.
+Traveling takes you to laid-back fishing ports, family-friendly attractions, and great restaurants,

 Bountiful farmers markets dot the route from Massena to Lake Erie.
 Follow the byway to explore the Lake Erie Wine Country trail in the in Chautauqua-Allegheny region.
 The 40-mile driving route runs through quaint Victorian villages and abundant vineyards, with over 20 wineries open for tours and tasting (please choose a designated driver).